 SEEKING ARTISTS TO CREATE UNITED STATES COIN AND MEDAL DESIGNS

-Join the United States Mint Artistic Infusion Program (AIP)
+The application period for the United States Mint Artistic Infusion Program (AIP) is now closed.

 Become a part of history… The designs on United States coins and medals are more than simple illustrations on small metal discs: they are expressions of the values, aspirations, and shared heritage of our Nation.
 They serve as illustrations to the world of the essence and story of America.

 Answers to questions submitted via CallForArtists@usmint.treas.gov are posted here.

 Q1: I do not live in the United States, am I still eligible for the Artistic Infusion Program?

 A1: An artist who meets all requirements detailed in the Terms and Conditions, including being a United States citizen, is eligible for the Artistic Infusion Program regardless of where he or she lives.

 Q2: Are legal permanent residents (“green card” holders) in the process of obtaining citizenship by naturalization eligible to apply?

 A2: An applicant must be a United States citizen to be eligible for the Artistic Infusion Program.